 1) You’ve characterized today’s business environment as the ‘Creative Economy’; what is the Creative Economy and how does it provide opportunities for today’s entrepreneurs?

-2) What was your vision for Creative COGS, and how can it be used to deliver sustainable business results?
+2) What was your vision for your system, Creative COGS, and how can it be used to deliver sustainable business results?

 3) In addition to your business interests, you’re a prolific author and artist; what lessons have you borrowed from the arts that can be applied to doing business?